raygun101/MarkupKit/README.md

         <row title="Purple" value="#ff00ff"/>
     </LMPickerView>

-Finally, the `componentName` processing instruction is used to assign a name to a component.
-It corresponds to a call to the `setName:forComponent:` method of `LMPickerView`.
+Finally, the `componentName` processing instruction assigns a name to a component.
+It corresponds to a call to the `setName:forComponent:` method.
 This allows components to be identified by name rather than index, so they can be added or re-ordered without breaking controller code.
 For example:

     <LMPickerView>
         <?componentName sizes?>